tarantool/doc/doc/reference/tt_cli/external_modules.rst

 The command that executes a module is the same as the name of its executable.

-Mandaroty flags
+Mandatory flags
 ---------------

-To be an external ``tt`` module, an executable must be able to handle two flags:
+Executables that implement external ``tt`` modules must have two flags:

 -   ``--description`` -- print a short description of the module.
 It is shown alongside the command in the ``tt`` help.